orion-cirb/NeuN_CFos/README.md

 ### Plugin description

 * Detect NeuN and CFos cells with Stardist
-* Colcalize NeuN and CFos cells
+* Colocalize NeuN and CFos cells
 * For each channel, compute background noise as median intensity value of Z projection over min intensity
 * For each cell, compute its volume and intensity/background-corrected intensity in each channel in which it appears